Code duello: Marquess of Queensberry

 Just a few years after it was promulgated, many people wrote rather forcefully that the Irish Code was far too deadly for the necessary business of discovering social positions among the military gentry.
-Those objecting to the Code Duello included Benjamin Franklin and Queen Victoria in whose day and realm the duel was already nearly extinct.
+Those objecting to the 'Code Duello' included Benjamin Franklin and Queen Victoria, in whose day and realm the duel was already nearly extinct.

 Pugilism had been growing in popularity and technique in Venice since 12th century, and in England since 1615, when a London armsmaster began offering public lessons in fisticuffs to the gentry.
 After many years, and several attempts by other men to write acceptable rules, John Graham Chambers wrote the Marquess of Queensberry rules in 1865.
 They were published in 1867.

 He intended them solely for amateur matches, a thinly veiled reference to bouts of fisticuffs between gentlemen.
-The authorities began to allow prize matches and amateur boxing under this new rule system when John Sholto Douglas, 9th Marquess of Queensberry endorsed its use.
+The authorities began to allow prize matches and amateur boxing under this new rule system when John Sholto Douglas, 9th Marquess of Queensberry, endorsed its use.

 The new rules had a three-minute limit on rounds, required gloves, and forbade grappling and wrestling.
 The rules prevented permanent mutilation: They did not permit punches to the temples, neck or below the belt.
 They also forbade kicking, biting and eye gouging.

 The result was a viscerally satisfying fight with far less actual hazard than either a sword or gunfight.
 In other words, it became a nearly perfect vehicle for addressing matters of pride and insult.

 As a practical matter, the legal sport of pugilism replaced dueling for most English gentlemen near this time.
 Only the involved gentlemen ever needed to know the points of honor at stake.

 Dueling thereby moved underground and to 'sport' and has stayed there.

-Southern US code of honor
+Southern U.S. code of honor

 Southern duels persisted through the 1840s even after dueling in the United States was outlawed.
 Commonly held on sand bars in rivers where jurisdiction was unclear, they were rarely prosecuted.
-States such as South Carolina, Tennessee, Texas, Louisiana, and others had their own dueling customs and traditions.
+States such as South Carolina, Tennessee, Texas, Louisiana and others had their own dueling customs and traditions.
 Most duels occurred between adult members of the upper classes, but teenage duels and those in the middle-classes also existed.
 Duels offered the promise of esteem and status, and they also served as a form of scapegoating for unresolved personal problems.